|

 Adopt a Platoon:

-a nonprofit organization that helps people send care packages to
+is a nonprofit organization that helps people send care packages

 Appreciate